 - if they desire, students can spend longer on the project instead of moving onto another subject

-- they can focus more on things they don’t know and less on things they’ve already learned (such as busywork)
+- they can focus more on things they don’t know and less on something they’ve already learned (such as busywork)

 - interest-based learning will engender children with a lifelong love of learning